 In the burgeoning world of downtown Chicago in 1867, the Chicago Musical College, the fourth conservatory to be founded in America, was created by Florenz Ziegfeld, Sr. In 1954 the Chicago Musical College merged with the then nine-year-old Roosevelt College.
 The theatre and music programs were joined in 1997.
 In 2000, we chose the name Chicago College of Performing Arts to reflect the shared strength of our creative disciplines and to capture the greatness of the world-class city that is our home.

-Today, Chicago College of Performing Arts aspires to be a preeminent institution, training and inspiring emerging leaders in the fields of music, theatre, education, composition, and arts administration.
+Today, the Chicago College of Performing Arts aspires to be a preeminent institution, training and inspiring emerging leaders in the fields of music, theatre, education, composition, and arts administration.
 Our mission is to graduate students seeking careers in these creative disciplines who are confident, passionate, knowledgeable, and capable of functioning in the professional arena, and who are dedicated to the practice of art in service of the cause of human dignity and to effect positive change in their communities.

-The Music and Theatre Conservatories each publishes a student handbook each year, which contains important information about organization, operations, procedures, programs, and policies.
-The handbooks are intended as a comprehensive and convenient guide to student life and as a practical guide for planning.
+The College publishes a student handbook each year, which contains important information about organization, operations, procedures, programs, and policies.
+The handbook is intended as a convenient guide to student life.
 They may be found online through the CCPA website.

-Students are expected to behave appropriately and professionally in all classes, rehearsals, performances, or university functions (including off-campus functions where students are representing the university through their presence and performance.
-Failure to do so will be grounds for disciplinary action, including but not limited to warnings, probation, loss of scholarship, or dismissal from the program.
+Students are expected to behave appropriately and professionally in all classes, rehearsals, performances, or university functions (including off-campus functions) where students are representing the university through their presence and performance.
+Failure to do so will be grounds for disciplinary action, including but not limited to warnings, probation, loss of a scholarship, or dismissal from the program.